 \Cref{fig:phonons} compares the calculated phonon spectra of the various MLPs with the DFT reference values~\cite{Szlachta2014}.
 Perhaps surprisingly, the $\text{UF}_2$ pair potential is comparable in error to the potentials with many-body terms.
 In contrast, the Morse pair potential is rather inaccurate and the LJ pair potential, not shown, yields a phonon spectrum with imaginary frequency and large frequency oscillations. \Cref{table:comparison} summarizes the RMSE of the phonon frequencies computed across the 26 DFT reference values.
 As in other calculated properties, the addition of three-body interactions in the $\text{UF}_{2,3}$ potential significantly improves the agreement with the DFT reference compared to the $\text{UF}_2$ pair potential and even surpasses the other computationally more expensive MLPs.

 As an example for a practical, large-scale calculation, we predict the melting temperature of tungsten (see \cref{sec:methods:calcs} for computational details).
-Since the training set of the MLPs does not include liquid configurations, the melting point predictions measure the model's extrapolative capacity. \Cref{table:comparison} compares the predicted melting temperatures of the MLPs with the experimental value of 3695\;K~\cite{lide2005crc}.
-We observe that the other pair potentials are limited in their predictive capabilities while the $\text{UF}_2$ potential is comparable in accuracy to the more complex potentials, which yield reasonable predictions.
-The qSNAP melting calculation failed due to numerical instability at higher temperatures, which is known to occur in potentials with many-body terms.
-Bonds break at higher temperatures, leading to many local atomic configurations that are underrepresented in the training set.
+Since the training set of the MLPs does not include liquid configurations, the melting point predictions measure the models' extrapolative capacity. \Cref{table:comparison} compares the predicted melting temperatures of the MLPs \ed{to the \emph{ab-initio} reference value of 3465\;K~\cite{Wang2011}.} We observe that the other pair potentials are limited in their predictive capabilities while the $\text{UF}_2$ potential is comparable in accuracy to the more complex potentials, which yield reasonable predictions.
+The qSNAP melting calculation failed due to numerical instability at higher temperatures, which is known to occur in high-dimensional potentials. \cite{lqb2021q} Bonds break at higher temperatures, leading to many local atomic configurations that are underrepresented in the training set.
 We expect that training the qSNAP potential on a suitable, more extensive dataset would remove this instability.
-The extrapolative capacity of the $\text{UF}_2$ potential for the melting point illustrates that the UF potentials can provide an accurate description with only a moderately sized training dataset, indicating their usefulness for materials simulations with limited reference data.
+The extrapolative capacity of the $\text{UF}_2$ and $\text{UF}_{2,3}$ potentials in melting-temperature simulations illustrates that the UF potentials can provide an accurate description with only a moderately sized training dataset, indicating their usefulness for materials simulations with limited reference data.